moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Summer of Code students in the development of a `2D Beam Bending software package`_ for future computational learning modules for the course.

-.. _Unitrans Bike Rack design project: http://moorepants.github.io/eme150a/pages/projects.html
+.. _Unitrans bike rack design project: http://moorepants.github.io/eme150a/pages/projects.html
 .. _EELC blogpost: http://engineering.ucdavis.edu/eelc/learning-mechanical-design-through-lightweight-prototyping/
 .. _2D Beam Bending software package: https://docs.sympy.org/dev/modules/physics/continuum_mechanics/beam_problems.html

 ENG 122 [Introduction to Mechanical Vibrations]
 -----------------------------------------------

 I taught this course twice during the period.
-In the first offering I developed a weekly one hour in-class computational learning module providing 40 hours of active learning through live coding and a series of Jupyter_ notebooks.
+In the first offering, I developed a weekly one hour in-class computational learning module providing 40 hours of active learning through live coding and a series of Jupyter_ notebooks.
 After the first offering, I developed `a proposal`_ to the UCD Center for Educational Effectiveness for a grant and was awarded $22k to transform ENG 122 from lecture-style to one where students learn through in-class computational thinking exercises.
-This funding included the creation of an interactive Jupyter based open access textbook_, a set of computational homework, developing projects instead of exams, an `educational oriented software package`_, and [delete the and?] the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.
-Graduate student Kenneth Lyons and I were funded to do this work [fromt he grant?].
+This funding included the creation of an interactive Jupyter based open access textbook_, a set of computational homework, developing projects instead of exams, an `educational oriented software package`_, the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.
+Graduate student Kenneth Lyons and I were funded by the grant to do this work.
 We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy, the UCD College of Education Graduate Group, and at JupyterCon 2018.
 Kenneth also presented `the work`_ for us at SciPy 2018 as an accepted presentation.

 As mentioned, this work included the development of a workshop with my Olin College colleague, Allen Downey, entitled "`Computational Thinking in the Engineering Curriculum`_", which we delivered for the first time this past January at UC Davis to about 20 faculty and graduate students at the Data Science Initiative classroom.
-Allen also presented a well attended talk entitled "`Programming as a Way of Thinking`_". [why is Allen's accomplishment in here?]We plan to continue to develop and teach this workshop at coming conferences and it has been adapted for the Olin Summer Institute.
+I also invited Allen to give a well attended talk entitled "`Programming as a Way of Thinking`_".
+We plan to continue to develop and teach this workshop at coming conferences and it has been adapted for the Olin Summer Institute.

-Since I have begun this work I have [received requests from] half a dozen professors on campus to [assist/guide] them with similar instructional needs.
+Since I have begun this work I have received requests from half a dozen professors on campus to assist them with similar instructional needs.
 For example, Valeria la Saponara has adopted the Jupyter tool for her composites course.
 I also applied to a $3M NSF IUSE grant with Delmar Larsen of the Chemistry department to add Jupyter to the widely LibreTexts_ project.
-[Although denied, it received] favorable reviews and we have plans to resubmit.
-Lastly, we started a journal entitled "`The Journal of Open Source Education`_" to allow educators to publish similar style materials which has recently started accepting publications.
+Although denied, it received favorable reviews and we have plans to resubmit.
+Lastly, I am now an editor for a new journal entitled "`The Journal of Open Source Education`_" which was conceived to allow educators to publish similar teaching materials as developed in my work.

 .. _Jupyter: http://www.jupyter.org
 .. _a proposal: https://doi.org/10.6084/m9.figshare.5229886.v1